-Earl Sterndale is a pretty, upland Peak District village, lying at 1100 ft above sea level, surrounded by a picturesque range of limestone hills including Crome Hill, Parkhouse, Hitter, Alderley Cliff and High Wheeldon, given to the nation to commemorate those from Staffordshire and Derbyshire who died during the Second World War.
-It is situated 5 miles south of Buxton, at the northern end of the Dove valley.
+Earl Sterndale is a pretty, upland Peak District village, lying at 1100 ft above sea level, surrounded by a picturesque range of limestone hills including Crome Hill, Parkhouse, Hitter, Alderley Cliff and High Wheeldon.
+The hills are popular with walkers, and possess excellent views of the Dove and Manifold valleys.
+High Wheeldon was given to the nation to commemorate those from Staffordshire and Derbyshire who died during the Second World War and plaque at the summit commemorates the presentation.
+Earl Sterndale is situated 5 miles south of Buxton, at the northern end of the Dove valley.

 Earl Sterndale is surrounded by a number of farmsteads called 'granges', a reminder from the Middle Ages when much of this land was owned by Basingwerk Abbey and the granges were where, monks lived and worked the fields.